eChook/documentation/calibrating-the-echook/temperature.md

 These are the most involved sensors to calibrate, primarily due to the response of the thermistors being non-linear.
 A typical 10kΩ thermistor resistance vs temperature graph is shown below:

+If you are using V2 Arduino code (code version 2.0 or later), enter the calculated calibration coefficients in the calibration web app at [configure.echook.uk](https://configure.echook.uk).

+If you are using legacy Arduino code (below version 2.0), enter these values in the calibration.h file and re-upload the code.

 ![](https://lh4.googleusercontent.com/z8hZ8SvbFAUlVafoLBIffR0ba-W5_rT01rHz17n3Jz-88D0F088MpPB4ndDL4eUz13awJpIQm42ru8HbgTlM9KoGhY0lbiR4WjP_GLsFwfe0UgLFJYWsLyTQnudFe_yAKh3eBetC)

 Note that the 10k refers to the resistance at room temperature \(25°\), and that the resistance decreases as temperature increases.
 This is called a negative temperature coefficient, or NTC.
 The eChook board uses a 10k NTC Thermistor.